 Depreciation Expense;

-Foreign Exchange Costs and Foreign Exchange on Debt Retirement;
+Foreign Exchange Costs and Foreign Exchange on Debt Retirements;

-Incentive Based Deferral Account; and
+Incentive Based Deferral Accounts; and

-Flow-Through Deferral Account.
+Flow-Through Deferral Accounts.

 (b) Flow-Through Costs will be forecast by TransCanada for each Test Year during the Term of this Settlement and included in the Net Revenue Requirement for toll making purposes for the applicable Test Year.
-To the extent actual Flow-Through Costs vary from the forecast Flow-Through Costs included in tolls, the variances shall be recorded, together with applicable Carrying Charges, in a Flow-Through Deferral Account and applied to the subsequent year’s Net Revenue Requirement.
+To the extent actual Flow-Through Costs vary from the forecast Flow-Through Costs included in tolls, the variances shall be recorded, together with applicable Carrying Charges, in the applicable Flow-Through Deferral Accounts set out in Schedule “E” and applied to the subsequent year’s Net Revenue Requirement.

-(c) Cost reductions to TBO Costs and FST Replacement Costs, where applicable, will be subject to Article 9.
+(c) Cost reductions associated with TBO Assets and FST Replacement Assets, where applicable, will be subject to Article 9.

 4.3 OM & A Costs